 Curved Surface - one no portion of which is plane.

 Cyclic Polygon - a polygon whose vertices lie on a circle.

 Cylinder - a rounded three-dimensional solid that has a flat circular face at each end.

-There are way many more C words than for some letters like X and W, so this page is fairly long.
+There are way many words that start with C than for some letters like X and W, so this page is fairly long.